-The remaining VOCs detected in the residential well samples collected in 2009 included 1,1-dichloroethane, cis-1,2-dichlorethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, and common chlorination bi-products (bromodichloromethane and chloroform).
+The remaining VOCs detected in the residential well samples collected in 2011 included 1,1-dichloroethane, cis-1,2-dichlorethene, dichlorodifluoromethane and dichlorofluoromethane.
 All detected concentrations were below their respective HRLs.

-The 2009 chloride concentrations in the residential wells ranged from <1.0 mg/L (1 Poplar Lane) to 157 mg/L (4 Thompson Lane).
+The 2011 chloride concentrations in the residential wells ranged from 0.92 mg/L (1 Poplar Lane) to 130 mg/L (4 Thompson Lane).
 Chloride has historically been detected at similar concentrations in residential well samples.